cxr00/SNR.py/README.md

 ```

 The default length of the signature function is 30.
 This length may be altered by changing
-the variable `std_l` in snr.pyor by calling the function with a length argument.
+the variable `std_l` in snr.py or by calling the function with a length argument.

 ```python
 a = Seq([2, 1])